Classic Car Tires

 Tires manufactured in the year 2000 and after have the week and year they were produced in the last four digits of the DOT number.
 The first two digits identify the week, followed by two digits that identify the year.
 For instance, the set of numbers "3802" indicates the tire was built in the 38th week of 2002.

 Automotive tires cannot be restored.
-Manufacturers suggest that any tires over six-years old should not be driven on at all, regardless of their condition.
+Some manufacturers suggest that any tires over six-years old should not be driven on at all, regardless of their condition.
 If yours are very old but still have good tread, you could use one of them in the trunk as an original spare for classic car shows.